AtkCore/ForgeHook/README.md

 # ⚒️ ForgeHook 🎣
 A hook script for randomizing hardware values in `VMID.conf`.
-Simple to use, flexible to customize, and easy to extend.
+Easy to use, flexible to customize, and simple to extend.

+It’s a straightforward idea that makes use of the existing Hook feature in PVE to provide more value.
+You’re welcome to adapt, modify, or integrate it into your own projects as you like.

+If this helps make the PVE community better, I’ll be more than happy. 🙏

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━